github/codeql/docs/language/ql-handbook/predicates.rst

       x + 1 = y
     }

+    from int x, int y
+    where y = 42 and plusOne(x, y)
+    select x, y

 Multiple binding sets specified this way are independent of each other.
 The above example means:
   - If ``x`` is bound, then ``x`` and ``y`` are bound.
   - If ``y`` is bound, then ``x`` and ``y`` are bound.